Using the Essentials Setup Dashboard

 Returning to the Dashboard

-But for now, it’s time to say goodbye to the dashboard and consult the Hippo Documentation and Hippo Community for more information on how to achieve your goal.
+If there is no dashboard plugin for the feature you need, consult the Bloomreach Experience Manager documentation and Bloomreach Experience Manager community for more information on how to achieve your goal.
 Apart from creating new dashboard plugins, we also provide a list of tutorials on how to implement common features not yet supported by the dashboard.